cmmiller26/ai-fun-token-wheel/docs/DEPLOYMENT.md

    - Docker Desktop → Settings → Resources → Memory
    - For GPT-2 only: Allocate at least 4GB
-   - For both models: Allocate at least 8GB
+   - For both models: Allocate at least 6GB
    - Apply & Restart Docker

 2. **Stick to GPT-2 if you have limited RAM**:

    - The application will work fine with just GPT-2
    - All educational objectives met with default model
-   - Llama 3.2 is an enhancement, not a requirement
+   - TinyLlama is an enhancement, not a requirement

 3. **Close other applications**: